Oil, Industrial, Canola For Salads, Woks And Light Frying: mL to Grams Conversion

 FAQ

-- Why isn't 1 mL of Oil, Industrial, Canola For Salads, Woks And Light Frying exactly 1 gram?
+- Does Oil, Industrial, Canola For Salads, Woks And Light Frying density change after the container has been opened for several days?